|

 445. grammar

-the branch of linguistics that deals with syntax and morphology (and sometimes also deals with semantics)
+the branch of linguistics that deals with sentence structure

 446. granary